fubaritico/vite-mf-monorepo-with-junie/README.md

 - `packages/list`: The list of movies, displayed at '/' route
 - `packages/detail`: The detail page of a movie, displayed at '/movie/:id' route
 - `packages/people`: The detail of a talent taking part in a movie, displayed at '/people/:id' route (to be implemented)
+- `packages/shared`: Shared utils used by the remotes and in the tests (to be implemented)

 ### Project features